 - Acctivate is slow only when posting an Invoice or specific transaction.

 - Acctivate is slow only when posting transactions for a certain product or group of products.

 - Acctivate is slow when selecting to look up one or certain customers or products.

 These symptoms primarily point to a data or database related issue.
 Here are some recommendations on troubleshooting these types of issues.

-- If posting transactions can be slow, find the unique product that may be causing the transaction to be slow.
-See the previous recommendation
+- If posting transactions can be slow, find the unique product/customer that may be causing the transaction to be slow.
+See above recommendation.

 - Review the Exception log for any logged long running queries.
 If you consistently see the same query logged multiple times, we may be able to analyze the database using Microsoft Database Engine Tuning Wizard.
 This tool can suggest improvements to the database, which can dramatically improve the performance of specific queries.
 Discuss this with a Support Rep if you would like further assistance regarding this type of work.